 Cancellation Policy for Touching the Earth

-The registration deposit of $700, due May 1, is nonrefundable.
-The remaining $2,100 is due June 1.
-Except in rare cases of emergency or medical necessity, refunds will not be granted when cancellations are made after June 1 or when participants depart early from the retreat.
+The full tuition is due on May 1.
+The non-refundable portion is $750.
+Except in rare cases of emergency or medical necessity, refunds of the remaining $2,250 will not be granted when cancellations are made after June 1 or when participants depart early from the retreat.

 Scholarships